jknowles/AppliedModelsTalk/AppliedModelinginEducation.md

 Accuracy is a good measure if our classes are fairly balanced and we care about overall correctly dividing the data into the groups.

-If one group is much larger than another though, the most accurate model may not be the model that most correctly classifies the group we care about.
-(CITATION)
+If one group is much larger than another though, this method can be misleading.

 Confusion Matrix
 ======================